Anna Lo facts for kids

 |

-Anna Manwah Lo MBE (born 17 June 1950) is a former Alliance Party politician in Northern Ireland.
+Anna Manwah Lo, MBE (16 June 1950 – 6 November 2024) was an Alliance Party politician in Northern Ireland.
 She was a Member of the Legislative Assembly (MLA) for Belfast South from 2007 to 2016.
-She is a former president of the Alliance Party.
+She was a former president of the Alliance Party.

 Early life